 With over a decade’s worth of credits, Evan Williams has admirers from all over the world.
 Most recently, it was his role as “Chevalier” in Versailles, which garnered the Canadian-born actor praise from critics and fans alike.

 At 15 years old, Williams began his philanthropic efforts working with a mobile medical clinic in the deep jungle of Nicaragua.
 It’s a passion he has been pouring his soul into ever since.
-In June, we caught up with Williams while he was traveling to Malawi, Africa, volunteering with an organization called, buildOn.
+In June, we caught up with Williams while he was travelling to Malawi, Africa, volunteering with an organization called, buildOn.

 “I don’t plan to slow down,” Williams tells INLOVE Magazine about his charity work.
 “It’s not because I’m some great philanthropist.
 I’m just a regular person.
 But, I truly believe that if your average citizen could see the life-changing power that this kind of service can channel, they would get hooked, too.”